alensiljak/gnucash-portfolio/app/ReadMe.md

 # Compiling

-To get the required development dependencies, run
+To get the required development and runtime dependencies, run

 `npm install`
+`pip install -r requirements.txt`

+in the app directory.

 ## CSS